cloud-ark/kubeplus/Guidelines.md

-8) Define underlying resources created by Custom Resource as Annotation on CRD registration YAML
+## 8) Define underlying resources created by Custom Resource as Annotation on CRD registration YAML

-Use an annotation on the Custom Resource Definition to specify the underlying Kubernetes resources that will be created & managed by the Custom Resource.
+Use an annotation on the Custom Resource Definition to specify the underlying Kubernetes resources that will be created and managed by the Custom Resource.
 An example of this can be seen for our Sample Postgres resource below:

 ```
   kind: CustomResourceDefinition